papay0/1DXOR/README.md

 $ git clone https://github.com/papay0/1DXOR.git
 $ cd 1DXOR
 $ npm install
-$ cd indexer/
-$ python3 main.py
-$ cd ..
-$ npm start
+$ npm run away
 Go to http://0.0.0.0:4000/
 ```

 Use it
 ------

-You can for the moment query http://0.0.0.0:4000/indexor/your_word
-The result will be a page with the different documents where 'your word' is in it.
+Go to http://0.0.0.0:4000/, type a sentence into the search bar and enjoy the result.
+(Document with the maximum of words from the input search comes first)

 MongoDB
 -------